How to Get an LLC in South Carolina

 - You could be served with a lawsuit in front of your family or coworkers

-Recommended: Northwest Registered Agent offers a free year of registered agent service when you form your LLC ($39 plus state fees).
+Northwest offers a free year of registered agent services when you form your South Carolina LLC ($29 plus state fees) with them.

 It’s time to officially form your LLC by filing your South Carolina Articles of Organization with the Secretary of State.